felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 them about making this a thing.
 Who knows, maybe I could be credited as a board game designer...
 Wouldn't that be something! 😄

+*Update: They responded that they appreciated the enthusiasm, but were not interested in the Bananagrams CO-OP variant.
+My take on this is that Bananagrams CO-OP is a variant of an existing official variant, Banana Solitaire.
+Thus, maybe I could summarize this entire post with:
+Play Banana Solitaire, but with friends!

 If you give this game a try, please tell us your fastest time in the comments below. :banana: Have fun!